bjmt/yamtk/README.md

 filtering algorithms to significantly speed up scanning (whereas minimotif dumbly scores every possible match for all motifs across all sequences).
-I have found after some brief testing that when scanning hundreds of motifs across sequences in the MBp-GBp range several-fold speed-ups can be achieved.
+I have found after some brief testing that when scanning hundreds of motifs across sequences in the Mbp-Gbp range several-fold speed-ups can be achieved.
 (Alternatively, if CPU time is meaningless to you and you have access to a large number of cores you can surpass even these impressive scanning times by making liberal use of minimotif's `-j` flag.)
 See the latest MOODS